Making the choice to apply for disability can be a difficult one, especially when medical issues give you no choice.

 SAT & SUN: CLOSED

-By car: The Orlando SSA office is located southeast of downtown Orlando.
+By car: The Orlando Social Security office is located southeast of downtown Orlando.
 The closest freeway to this office is FL-408 — after taking exit 14 towards Andes Ave/FL-436/South Semoran Boulevard, continue onto South Semoran Boulevard and make a right onto Gatlin Ave to arrive at the SSA office on your left.

 By public transit: The 06 bus towards Dixie Belle Drive and Gatlin Ave Transfer Center takes you directly to this office as well.
-Take the 06 until stop “Gatlin Ave and Dixie Bell Drive” and walk across the street to the office.
+Take the 06 until stop “Gatlin Ave and Dixie Bell Drive” and walk across the street to the Social Security office.

-Orlando ODAR Office
+Social Security Orlando ODAR Office

 Sometimes applicants whose initial claims were denied choose to get a review of their case.
 If this review does not result in approval, they can have their cases appealed in front of an administrative law judge, or ALJ.